New York State Route 342: History

 The portion of modern NY 342 between NY 12 in Pamelia and US 11 in Le Ray was originally built in stages between 1951 and 1955 as a federal-aid highway named the "Watertown Bypass".
 The remainder of the route (via Le Ray and South Main Streets in Black River) was built around this time.
 NY 26 was realigned between 1956 and 1958 to use the portion of the bypass between US 11 and NY 3.
 The change was part of a larger realignment of NY 26 between Carthage and Antwerp.

 In 1960, the New York State Department of Transportation assumed ownership and maintenance of the Watertown Bypass.
 The entirety of the new state highway, including the portion already part of NY 26, was initially designated as NY 181.
-It was renumbered to NY 342 c.
-1963, eliminating potential confusion between NY 181 and the nearby I-81.
+It was renumbered to NY 342 in November 1963, eliminating potential confusion between NY 181 and the nearby I-81.
+All signage was changed on November 27, 1963, reflecting the change.
 NY 342 was also rerouted to bypass Black River to the west around this time.
 The overlap with NY 26 was eliminated in the mid-1970s when NY 26 was truncated to Carthage.